Join Our Team

 Preferred Qualifications

-• Experience developing, maintaining, or supporting automated or semi automated test stations for prototype verification and production quality control.
+• Experience developing or supporting automated or semi-automated test stations for production environments.

-• Exposure to compliance, qualification, or certification testing, including coordination with internal labs or external/NRTL test facilities.
+• Exposure to compliance, qualification, or certification testing (including NRTL labs).

 Physical Requirements